Q. Do I need a partner?

 A. Look at the “classes explained” columns under each level for an idea of how much experience you need for each class.
 You are also welcome to try out a few classes to see for yourself which one suits your level the best.
-Alternatively come and speak to us and we will suggest a suitable class for you.
+Please contact us and we will suggest a suitable class for you.

 Q. I’ve missed a few classes.
 Can I come back?

 A. Classes are taught progressively, so we usually teach something new every week.
 Missing a week here and there is normally not a problem, as we always go over any new steps the following week, so you should be able to catch up fairly easily.
 However, if you have missed several classes, you may wish to book a private lesson to catch up with the steps.